xxfoundation/elixxir-server/README.md

 The `.gitlab-ci.yml` file also contains cross build instructions for all of these platforms.

+Note: GPU support is only provided on Linux.

 ### Linux

 ```
 GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -ldflags '-w -s' -o server main.go
 ```

+To build with GPU support, add `-tags gpu` after installing gpumaths.

 ### Windows